GitZH-Chen/GitZH-Chen.github.io/_pages/includes/intro.md

 Before my Ph.D. studies, I received a B.A. degree in logistics management from Shandong University, Jinan, China, and an M.S. degree in computer science and technology from Jiangnan University, Wuxi, China, under the supervision of Prof. [Xiao-Jun Wu](https://scholar.google.co.uk/citations?user=5IST34sAAAAJ&hl=en).

 Currently, I co-supervise several students with Lect.
 [Rui Wang](https://ai.jiangnan.edu.cn/info/1081/2941.htm).

+**<span style="color: red;">I am actively seeking PhD research internships or exchange opportunities in the field of generative models.
+If you have any openings, feel free to contact me via email.</span>**